 Another type of non-residential relationship is living-apart-together couples whose defining characteristic is the desire for a committed union, even marriage, which is not accompanied by full-time co-residential status.
-The two can live at the same city, street, or even the same apartment building, but each one has their own apartment.
-One woman, who lives at the same apartment building as her partner does, said that at night they always sleep in one apartment (usually hers), but having different apartments increases the excitement and their encounters are like dates, with an intense romantic spell.
+The two can live in the same city, the same street, or even the same apartment building, but each one has their own apartment.
+One woman, who lives at the same apartment building as her partner does, said that at night, they always sleep in one apartment (usually hers), but having different apartments increases the excitement, and their encounters are like dates, with an intense romantic spell.

 Do commuter marriages involve a romantic compromise?